5 Steps to Writing Great College Essays

 Become a member of our private community where you'll get the support of other students working on their essays.
 Your instructor will stay involved and answer questions and monitor the content.

 If you are applying to colleges this coming fall, there is no doubt you will need to respond to essay prompts in your applications.
 This course can give you an edge up on the possibility of getting into the college of your choice because you will learn how to choose the right topics and write compelling essays that connect with admissions officers in a meaningful and memorable way.
 The course is relevant for prompts on the Common App, Coalition App, UC personal insights, Apply Texas essays and most supplemental essays.

 You will have access for one year after the course has launched and you have purchased it.

 This course has primarily group-based support.
-Discussions will occur online and Q&A will be addressed by your peers in the Facebook group, and once a week the instructor will create a live session to answer questions.
+Discussions will occur online and Q&A will be addressed by your peers in the community setting, and once a week the instructor will create a live session to answer questions.
 The Private Coaching Course includes everything in this course plus additional hours of one-on-one time for an additional fee.

 After the course has launched, you'll receive course log-in information and you'll have access to the whole course.
 You choose your own pace, and you can go through the course as many times as you want as needed during the one-year period you have access to it.
 You may want to review the material and start with fresh worksheets for different essays.

 Want to do away with essay stress?